devr24/Cloud.Core.Web/README.md

 ## Test Coverage
-A threshold will be added to this package to ensure the test coverage is above 80% for statements, branches, functions and lines.
+A threshold will be added to this package to ensure the test coverage is above 80% for branches, functions and lines.
 If it's not above the required threshold
-(threshold that will be implemented on ALL of the new core repositories going forward), then the build will fail.
+(threshold that will be implemented on ALL of the core repositories to gurantee a satisfactory level of testing), then the build will fail.

 ## Compatibility
 This package has has been written in .net Standard and can be therefore be referenced from a .net Core or .net Framework application.
 The advantage of utilising from a .net Core application,